• Skip to primary navigation

 Topping

 Tres leches cake is traditionally topped with sweetened whipped cream.
-To keep it DF, use whipped coconut cream.
-Or for a less-sweet option, use rich coconut yogurt such as Culina, which will add a little tanginess.
+To keep it dairy-free, use whipped coconut cream.

 Seasonal fruit makes a lovely accompaniment.
 Here I've topped it with fresh berries tossed with a little lime juice and sugar to draw out their juices.
 Other good options are fresh mango or peaches.